View the Spanish (Español) version of this page here.

 Stay Connected to Austin Public Health

-To learn more about key prevention and management strategies found on the Centers for Disease Control and Prevention (CDC) Protecting Your Early Care and Education Program from COVID-19 and Other Infections page and for additional resources, please select the topics below:
+To learn more about key prevention and management strategies found on the Centers for Disease Control and Prevention (CDC) Protecting Against COVID-19 and Other Infections in Early Care and Education Programs page and for additional resources, please select the topics below:

 State of Texas minimum immunization requirements